Aniket-Mishra/Resources/README.md

-# Resources
+# Resources:
 A list of links for things I am interested in.
+Usually about Mathematics, statistics, science and the philosophical part of AI (tho i love the mathematical part of it too)
 Lost my bookmarks.
-Never again will I lose them again.
+Never again will I lose them.

 ## Youtube Playlists